Eco-Lighthouse

 In 2023, our 32 student dining venues reduced food waste to 12.3 grams per guest—one-third of the industry average of 39 grams.

-Reuse shop at Kringsjå Student Village
+Reuse festival at Kringsjå Student Village

-Clothing swap at Union Blindern
+Clothing swap market at Sentralen and Union Blindern (UiO)

 Social sustainability